JustAGhosT/whatssummarize/README.md

 ## 🚀 Current Status: Phase 1 - MVP Development

 We're currently in the MVP phase, focusing on core functionality and WhatsApp integration.
-Check out our [roadmap](../docs/ROADMAP.md) below for details on upcoming features and progress.
+Currently loooking for someone to drive the projefct over the line.
+As soon as someone signs upyoud be able to check out our [roadmap](../docs/ROADMAP.md) below for details on upcoming features and progress.

 ## ✨ Features